Stenosing Tenosynovitis: Trigger finger treatment without surgery

 The idea behind Extracorporeal shock wave therapy and physical therapy is that these treatments can represent an alternative to cortisone injections.
 Now some people will do very well with steroid / cortisone injection for their trigger finger.
 A June 2020 study from the Department of Hand and Reconstructive Microsurgery, National University Hospital, Singapore (4) suggested that in 52 out of 66 digits (fingers) in patients diagnosed with trigger finger, 79% had resolution of the trigger at one month.
 One average it took about 9 days for the cortisone to have a beneficial impact.

 So while many people do very well with a single or repeated cortisone injections for their trigger finger problems, many will not.
 It is when the cortisone fails that people seek out a hand surgeon or another treatment option.

-Does cortisone injections increase risk of infection in trigger finger surgery?
-If you have surgery within 90 days of a cortisone injection, yes it does.
+Do cortisone injections increase the risk of infection in trigger finger surgery?
+If you have surgery within 90 days of receiving a cortisone injection, yes it does.

 While cortisone injections remain a main and sometimes first treatment option for trigger finger.
 Surgeons stress caution in administering cortisone in patients who are probably heading for surgery anyway.

-Here is an April 2020 study in The Journal of hand surgery, (4) that examines the risk for infection in trigger finger release surgery after preoperative corticosteroid injection.
+Here is an April 2020 study in The Journal of Hand Surgery, (5) that examines the risk for infection in trigger finger release surgery after preoperative corticosteroid injection.